 DR Congo Country Report

 Decades of underfunding and neglect have left the DRC with one of the world's worst infrastructure systems, with a dilapidated transport network and erratic energy supply, despite the end of the 1998–2003 civil war and government commitments to improve physical infrastructure.
 The government and World Bank are pushing for greater multinational involvement in the mining sector through improving its policy, legal, and regulatory framework.
-Corruption, double-taxation demands, and overlapping claims of authority, resulting from the 2015 provincial boundaries redrawing and the delaying of elections, will likely worsen in 2018.
+Corruption, double-taxation demands, and overlapping claims of authority, in particular resulting from the 2015 provincial boundaries redrawing and newly elected officials (from 2019) taking office, will remain significant operational risks.

-Intensifying militia attacks in the Kasai and Kivus regions are likely in early 2019, driven by a probable opposition rejection of election results favouring the ruling alliance.
-ADF, FDLR, and other militants will likely carry out attacks on civilians, security forces, and road cargo in the Kasai and Kivu regions and northeast DRC.
-MONUSCO cutbacks limit its efficacy further from its main bases, and it lacks the capability to respond effectively to any violent crises in new areas.
+Militant violence remains endemic in the Kivus region, but has decreased in the Kasai region following the inauguration of President Tshisekedi in January 2019.
+ADF, FDLR, CNRD and other militants will likely carry out attacks on civilians, security forces, and road cargo in the Kivus regions and northeast DRC.
+MONUSCO cutbacks limit its efficacy away from main bases, and it lacks capability to respond effectively to violent crises in new areas.
 Helicopters and small aircraft are at highest risk of attack in eastern DRC, particularly low-flying aircraft within range of small-arms fire, heavy machine-guns, and RPGs, or during take-off and landing.
 Attacks on Katanga region industrial mining assets are unlikely.

 Vaccinations required to enter the country